goucher-ml/2021-Fall_Abysima/README.md

 - **Archives** contain archived data from the previously mentioned areas.

 More information on this approach to project organization can be found at https://fortelabs.co/blog/para/.

+This project has been converted into an app.
+App code and additional details can be found at: https://github.com/alicerunsonfedora/sniglet